hummingbot/hummingbot-site/docs/getting-started/quickstart/1-prerequisites.md

 ## What is Attaching?

-Imagine a Docker container as a little sealed room where a small part of a computer program is running.
-When you "attach" to this container, it's like you're opening a door to this room and stepping inside while it's buzzing along.
-Now, from inside, you can see what the program is doing, talk to it or give it new instructions.
-It's a way to directly interact with this small part of the program in its own isolated space, almost like visiting a tiny, self-contained workshop to see what's happening and maybe give a helping hand.
+Think of a Docker container as a small, sealed room where a piece of a computer program is running all on its own.
+When you "attach" to this container, it's like you're opening a door to this room and stepping inside while everything's still running.
+Now you can see what's going on, talk to the program, or give it new instructions.
+Attaching is like visiting a mini, self-running workshop to check on things or help out.
+To do this, you use the command `docker attach [container_name]`, swapping out `[container_name]` with the actual name of the room you want to visit.

 ## Basic Docker Commands